 At the OSUCCC – James, gliomas patients have a team of experts that includes medical oncologists, surgical oncologists, radiation oncologists, geneticists, nutritionists and more.
 Also on that team are gliomas researchers who help sequence tumors to identify key molecules that fuel each patient’s cancer and who then develop drugs that target only those particular molecules.
 Many of our experts also help write the national clinical guidelines for treatments.

-As one of only four cancer centers in the country funded by the National Cancer Institute to conduct both phase I and phase II clinical trials, the OSUCCC – James offers patients access to more clinical trials than nearly any other cancer hospital in the region and more of the latest, most targeted, most effective treatment options.
+As one of only a few cancer centers in the country funded by the National Cancer Institute to conduct both phase I and phase II clinical trials, the OSUCCC – James offers patients access to more clinical trials than nearly any other cancer hospital in the region and more of the latest, most targeted, most effective treatment options.

 There are several types of treatment for gliomas.
 The OSUCCC – James team of subspecialists determine the best treatment for each patient based on his or her specific, individual glioma.
 Patients may receive one treatment or a combination of treatments.